 - To understand the history of homeopathy and how it fits into the overall development of the history of medicine

 - To understand homeopathic miasms and disease resonance and their effects upon health as an underpinning principle to naturopathic understanding

 Why study Homeopathy?

 The homeopathy module builds on the information included in the Eastern medicine modules and continues the study of the history of medicine.
 Knowledge and practice of homeopathy is required in order to be a registered naturopath.
-The natural laws and philosophy that underpin homeopathy lay the foundation for naturopathic study and understanding, and also provide valuable information about health and disease.
-This module also teaches simple homeopathic prescribing with the use of 30-40 commonly used remedies which can be used as a major adjunct to any clinical practice.
+The natural laws and philosophy which underpin homeopathy lay the foundation for naturopathic study and understanding and also provide valuable information about health and disease.
+This module also teaches simple homeopathic prescribing with the use of 30-40 commonly used remedies, which can be used as a major adjunct to any clinical practice.